 In the past I have used Gentoo for some very specific use cases and the distribution has never failed me.

-There exist a lot of other GNU/Linux distributions without systemd, however I haven't tested a lot of those.
+There exist a lot of other Linux distributions without systemd, however I haven't have time to look at all those.

-In the end I will almost always prefer FreeBSD or OpenBSD to any GNU/Linux distribution due to the amazing and simple design of these two systems, and due to the fragmented nature of GNU/Linux as an operating system, and because I don't want to be surprised by a kernel that suddenly breaks ZFS or implements some miserable DRM feature, but when I do occasionally go the GNU/Linux way, Debian GNU/Linux has been replaced with Devuan GNU/Linux and Arch Linux with Artix Linux.
+In the end I will almost always prefer FreeBSD or OpenBSD to any Linux distribution due to the amazing and simple design of these two systems, and due to the fragmented nature of GNU/Linux as an operating system, and because I don't want to be surprised by a kernel that suddenly breaks ZFS or implements some miserable DRM feature, but when I do occasionally go the GNU/Linux way, Debian GNU/Linux has been replaced with Devuan GNU/Linux and Arch Linux with Artix Linux or Obarun Linux.
+My favorite Linux distribution is Void Linux.

 Last but not least, no matter what Open Source operating system you use, please remember to contribute to the project either by donating or helping out in some other way, if you can!